-When I finally woke up to the insanity in which I lived for 30 years and decided to leave my abusive marriage to a minister, someone sent me an article on narcissism.
-I had never heard the word before, and certainly did not understand the meaning.
-The similarities between my husband and the article were eye-opening to say the least.
+When I finally woke up to the insanity in which I lived for 30 years, and decided to leave my abusive marriage to a minister, someone sent me an article on narcissism.
+Never hearing the word before, I certainly did not understand the meaning.
+The similarities between my husband and the article were eye-opening, to say the least.
 In fact, he could have been the poster child for narcissism.
-And since hearing stories from other women in similar situations, the common thread in most abuse cases in the church is extreme narcissistic personality traits.
-Complicating matters further, legalistic views of scripture and manipulation of biblical principles tend to make the abuser think they have certain “rights” granted to them by God, leaving the victim feeling hopeless and helpless.

-I heard from a therapist that had dealt with narcissism that there is almost no hope for treatment or repentance for the narcissist.
+I heard from a therapist that had dealt with narcissism that almost no hope exists for treatment or repentance for the narcissist.
 And I just couldn’t accept that.
 After all, can’t God empower a person to overcome any sin, and doesn’t Jesus’ blood and grace reach even the most degenerate of sinners?
-And at this very moment, my answer would absolutely be YES!
-But here’s the thing.
-Repentance and grace have to be recognized in the heart of the sinner.
-One has to evaluate the twisted condition of their heart and realize their utter nothingness to see the need for repentance and cry out for the grace of the Savior.
+My answer would absolutely be YES!
+But here’s the difficulty: Repentance and grace have to be recognized in the heart of the sinner.
+One has to evaluate the twisted condition of his heart and realize his utter nothingness to see the need for repentance and cry out for the grace of the Savior.
 Therein lies the problem.
-The narcissists’ extreme grandiose view of themselves and the recognition of how sick they really are become two polar extremes.
+The narcissist’s extreme grandiose view of himself and the recognition of how sick he really is become two polar extremes.

-You see the picture: “I love Jesus so much.
+The picture looks something like this: “I love Jesus so much.
 I’m so sincere.
 I can quote the Bible.
 My commitment to God is astounding.
 I sacrifice, therefore God owes me.
-Sincerity=entitlement.
+Sincerity equals entitlement.
 But because I’m sincere, I don’t claim entitlement.
 And even though I claim that I am nothing, I’m really entitled because I claim I am nothing.”

 And if you are thoroughly confused right now, try living in it for 30 years.

-And then this morning, I read a verse that I had never realized before.
-And it was astounding, and it came out of nowhere.
-It was the definition of narcissism in a nutshell straight out of the mouth of God.
-Psalm 36:2-“In their own eyes they flatter themselves too much to detect or hate their sin.”
+A few years after receiving my healing from spiritual and narcissistic abuse, I read a verse that I had never realized before.
+Astoundingly, it was the definition of narcissism in a nutshell straight out of the mouth of God.
+Psalm 36:2: “In their own eyes they flatter themselves too much to detect or hate their sin.”
 That’s a scary thought.
 But it answers so many questions.
-And now what the therapist said all those years ago makes sense.
+And now, what the therapist said all those years ago makes sense.
 People can get to a point they are too proud to detect their sin.
 And if you can’t detect your sin, how can you truly repent?